StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 To open a subview, select a component, relation or problem in the StackState UI and then click **INVESTIGATE IN SUBVIEW** in the right panel details tab.
 The view filters will be updated to focus on the selected element or problem and the **View summary** tab in the right panel will be replaced by a **Subview summary** tab.
 Alternatively, you can use the [Actions](/use/stackstate-ui/perspectives/topology-perspective.md#actions) list in the component context menu or right panel details tab to open a selection subview for a component.

-Within a subview you have access to all perspectives containing data specific to the component, relation, group or problem.
 You can share the subview, including any modifications you have made to it, with other StackState users as a link.

 To exit a subview, click the view name in the top bar of the StackState UI.